PehlivanMert/Sport-Center/README.md

 * Clone the repository.
 * Navigate to the project directory.
 * You can run the project on ' localhost:5173 ' by typing ' npm run dev ' in the terminal.
-* You can access the site here: https://pehlivanmert.github.io/Sport-Center/

 ## 📸 Screen videos